-Summary: PDFpen is a PDF editing software for Mac, iPhone and iPad, developed by Smilesoftware, it offers powerful abilities in editing PDF and OCR scanned documents.
-With PDFpen, it’s easy to add text or image, change and correct typos, fill in forms, and add signatures on PDFs.
-Compared to Acrobat Pro, it comes in at roughly a tenth of the cost.
-Read on this review, let’s learn how it works on editing PDF documents, and whether it’s worth the money.
+Summary: PDFpen is a PDF editing software for Mac, iPhone and iPad, originally developed by Smilesoftware, which has been acquired by Nitro.
+It offers powerful capabilities in editing PDF and OCR scanned files (pro version support only).
+With PDFpen, it’s easy to add text or images, change and correct typos, fill out forms, and add signatures to PDFs.
+Compared to Acrobat Pro, it costs about a tenth of the price.
+Read this review and let’s see how well it works for editing PDF files and whether it’s worth the money.

 What is PDFpen?

 PDFpen is a very lightweight PDF editing software, you can use it to create PDF files from scratch, it allows you to add images, text on PDF files without losing quality, in addition, you are able to use it to add passwords to your PDF files.

 Most of the time, PDF documents are read-only and can’t easily be edited without finagling your way through complicated software and various file transformations.
 But through the pdf editing software, you can make quick edits to any PDF file or customize PDF files to better serve you and your business.
 PDFpen does just that.